 Grief can rob us of joy, inspiration, motivation and tries to steal ones life, and although it has to be experienced, it also has to be beaten, not with a stick, but with some sort of ‘therapy’ or technique to dissolve the pain, and writing, for me, does just that.
 It is the other side of my silence, the way I manage to heal, rather than being trapped by the grief.

-When my mind is not bursting with memories, which it is more prone to these days, I try not to neglect it, or to ignore it, but to fill my being, my life, my belly, with laughter, love and tenderness, and friendships, and most of all with caring for others, so that it is possible to see I am not alone, and that there are others also are experiencing their own grief and pain, and loss and sadness… none of us are really alone, even though we can feel that way some days.
+When my mind is not bursting with memories, which it is less prone to do these days, I try not to neglect or to ignore it, but to fill my being, my life, my belly, with laughter, love and tenderness, and friendships, and most of all with caring for others, so that it is possible to see I am not alone, and that there are others also are experiencing their own grief and pain, and loss and sadness… none of us are really alone, even though we can feel that way some days.

 Thank you to all my wonderful friends for being you… I love you all. xoxox